johnjcamilleri/jquery-spincrement/README.md

 | easing            | 'spincrementEasing' | Function ... |
 | fade              | true    | Use fade effect |
 | complete          | null    | Callback function called when animation is done |

+## TO DO

+- Detect number of decimal places automatically
+- Detect thousand separators in start value
+- Check easing function